 According to this principle, 80% of your day’s success depends on 20% of the tasks.

 It’s tricky to identify the 20% work.
 The best way is to look at your MITs and pick one task you feel will make your day a success.
-For example, it could be a task that provides the most value or takes up the most time.
+For example, it could be an important task that provides the most value or takes up the most time.

-Once you’ve identified the task, focus on getting that one task done.
+Once you’ve identified the task, stay focused on getting that one task done.

 Together the Pareto Principle and Bryan Tracy’s methods will help you blast through your daily task list.